-- The value of dielectric constant K varies depending on the material (Table 24 - 1) - K for vacuum is 1.0000 - K for air is 1.0006 (this is why permittivity of air and vacuum are used interchangeably.) - Maximum electric field before breakdown occurs is the dielectric strength.
-What is its unit? - -V/m - The capacitance of a parallel plate capacitor with a dielectric (K) filling the gap is
+- The value of dielectric constant K varies depending on the material (Table 24 - 1) - K for vacuum is 1.0000 - K for air is 1.0006 (this is why the permittivity of air and vacuum are used interchangeably.) - K for paper is 3.7 - Maximum electric field before breakdown occurs is called the dielectric strength.
+What is its unit? -V/m - The capacitance of a parallel plate capacitor with a dielectric (K) filling the gap is